What Your Poop Is Telling You About Your Body, According To Experts

 - Type 4: Smooth and snake-like, and easy to pass.
 This is also normal.

 - Type 5: Soft blobs with clear cut edges that are very easy to pass.
-This may mean you're lacking soluble fiber, the type of fiber that helps bulk up stool.

 - Type 6: Fluffy, mushy pieces with ragged edges that can be an indicator of mild diarrhea.

 - Type 7: Watery with no solid pieces.
 This is a clear indicator of diarrhea (i.e., stool moving through your bowels very quickly).